leonorae/HereItIs/PAGE_TESTING.md

 Artist Profile: [Artist Name]

 ### Page Description
-This page showcases information about a specific artist, including their bio, upcoming events, and past performances.
+This page showcases information about a specific artist, including their image, bio, social media links, an embedded example of their work (video or audio), upcoming events, and past performances.

+TODO add mockup

 ### Parameters needed for the page
-- Artist ID
+- Artist Name

 ### Data needed to render the page
+- Artist Name
+- Artist Image (cropped to specific size)
-- Artist details (name, bio, image)
+- Artist Bio (plaintext)
+- Social media links (Instagram, Facebook, Soundcloud, Bandcamp)
+- Embeddable media link (youtube/soundcloud/bandcamp)
-- List of upcoming events for the artist
+- Next 3 upcoming events for the artist
-- Past performances
+- Past 3 performances by the artist
-- Social media links

 ### Link destinations for the page
 - Event details pages for upcoming events
+- Event details pages for previous events
 - Social media profiles
-- Music samples or videos (if available)

 ### List of tests for verifying the rendering of the page
 1. Test: Artist information display